Borage: benefits, dosage, contraindications

 Seborrheic dermatitis ✪✪✪✪✪

-There is preliminary evidence that topical application of borage seed oil could be useful for infantile seborrheic dermatitis.
+There is preliminary evidence that topical application of borage seed oil may be useful for infantile seborrheic dermatitis.

 Posologie